 Exception for existing debt.
-Portfolio interest includes any contingent interest paid or accrued on any debt with a fixed term that was issued:
+Contingent interest does not include interest paid or accrued on any debt with a fixed term that was issued:

-- 1) On or before April 7, 1993, or - After April 7, 1993, pursuant to a written binding contract in effect on that date and at all times thereafter before that debt was issued.
+- On or before April 7, 1993, or - After April 7, 1993, pursuant to a written binding contract in effect on that date and at all times thereafter before that debt was issued.